kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-05-expose-and-secure-workload-oauth2.md

    >**NOTE:** If you are running Kyma on k3d, add `httpbin.kyma.local` to the entry with k3d IP in your system's `/etc/hosts` file.

-   The exposed Function requires all `GET` requests to have a valid token with the "read" scope.
+   The exposed Function requires all `GET` requests to have a valid token with the `read` scope.

   </details>
 </div>

->**CAUTION:** When you secure a workload, don't create overlapping Access Rules for paths.
+>**WARNING:** When you secure a workload, don't create overlapping Access Rules for paths.
 Doing so can cause unexpected behavior and reduce the security of your implementation.

 ## Access the secured resources

-Follow the instructions in the tabs to call the secured service or Functions using the tokens issued for the client you registered.
+Follow the instructions to call the secured service or Functions using the tokens issued for the client you registered.

 <div tabs>

   <details>
   <summary>
-  Call secured endpoints of a service
+  HttpBin
   </summary>

-1. Send a `GET` request with a token that has the "read" scope to the HttpBin service:
+1. Send a `GET` request with a token that has the `read` scope to the HttpBin service:

    ```shell
    curl -ik -X GET https://httpbin.$DOMAIN_TO_EXPOSE_WORKLOADS/headers -H "Authorization: Bearer $ACCESS_TOKEN_READ"
    ```

-2. Send a `POST` request with a token that has the "write" scope to the HttpBin's `/post` endpoint:
+2. Send a `POST` request with a token that has the `write` scope to the HttpBin's `/post` endpoint:

    ```shell
    curl -ik -X POST https://httpbin.$DOMAIN_TO_EXPOSE_WORKLOADS/post -d "test data" -H "Authorization: bearer $ACCESS_TOKEN_WRITE"